spamegg1/reviews/README.md

 Here’s one learner’s perspective: *It took me three tries to finally be ready for this course.
 I made it to the half way mark to understand why this course is really important.
 I just wish I knew this in the beginning of last year when I first started.*

+Another: *The htc courses were really amazing, I feel bad I said they were useless and outdated.
+I want to thank the people who told me I should take them.*

 ***Even more updates (July 2021):*** I told this story on Discord:

 > That's awesome to hear!
 Let me tell you an interesting story.